choyt/react-accessible-components/README.md

 * If the complete set of available options is not present in the DOM due to dynamic loading as the user scrolls, their aria-setsize and aria-posinset attributes are set appropriately.
 * If options are arranged horizontally, the element with role listbox has aria-orientation set to horizontal.
 The default value of aria-orientation for listbox is vertical.

-# Menu or Menu bar
+# Menu Or Menu Bar
 A menu is a widget that offers a list of choices to the user, such as a set of actions or functions.
 A menu is usually opened, or made visible, by activating a menu button, choosing an item in a menu that opens a sub menu, or by invoking a command, such as Shift + F10 in Windows, that opens a context specific menu.
 When a user activates a choice in a menu, the menu usually closes unless the choice opened a submenu.

 A menu that is visually persistent is a menubar.
 A menubar is typically horizontal and is often used to create a menu bar similar to those found near the top of the window in many desktop applications, offering the user quick access to a consistent set of commands.